moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 | Rx Plan^                   | [2024 Standard 3-tier](https://drive.google.com/file/d/1yFWmDQFreGvjmUSmSTK9YKfb-1s_UaJ7/view?usp=sharing) | [2024 Standard 3-tier](https://drive.google.com/file/d/1yFWmDQFreGvjmUSmSTK9YKfb-1s_UaJ7/view?usp=sharing) | [2024 Standard 3-tier](https://drive.google.com/file/d/1yFWmDQFreGvjmUSmSTK9YKfb-1s_UaJ7/view?usp=sharing)  |
 | Summary Plan Descriptions  | [2024 HDHP](https://drive.google.com/file/d/1N80QyfcQuJhBpSmEXEVXlK0af_4qziGE/view?usp=sharing)| [2024 EPO](https://drive.google.com/file/d/12VZeqYPUlh2m8UWanEOGT3WroQsotuXh/view?usp=sharing)   |   [2024 PPO](https://drive.google.com/file/d/18GAbC5h1Rr2iC1RjNG_8Y-tWbh2IwH7q/view?usp=sharing) <BR> [2024 PPO UTAH](https://drive.google.com/file/d/1b-fmCiwDungC9qgDoWeQAqm8gqEr2BX1/view?usp=sharing) |

-\*\* In order for the EPO plan to be compliant in all states, it has been set up as a PPO plan with bad out-of-networks benefits including a deductible of $10k/$20k, an Out of Pocket Max of $20k/$40k, and a coinsurance of 50%. **Please do not enroll in this plan if you are intending to use the out-of-networks benefits and instead review the Cigna PPO 500 or Cigna HSA plans.**.
-Please note that there is no infertility covered under the EPO plan as well, [see here](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#cigna-infertility-services) for more details on the infertility benefits.
+\*\* In order for the EPO plan to be compliant in all states, it has been set up as a PPO plan with bad out-of-networks benefits including a deductible of $10k/$20k, an Out of Pocket Max of $20k/$40k, and a coinsurance of 50%. **Please do not enroll in this plan if you are intending to use the out-of-networks benefits and instead review the Cigna PPO 500 or Cigna HSA plans.** Note that there is no infertility covered under the EPO plan.

 \*\*\* Cigna will provide an extended network PPO Plan for Utah team members which will include the Intermountain Healthcare System.